tngrssl/pastis/README.md

 PASTIS can be used to process and quantify single-voxel Magnetic Resonance SPectroscopy (MRS) data.
 It can also simulate MRS data using various MRS sequences for different B0 fields.

+PASTIS relies a lot on the suspect package.

 ## Requirements (see requirements.txt)

 * Python 3.7